JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 ## Future Rollout:

-During the development of the project, I enjoy the Soracom platform to send data to AWS IoT, the next development that can be sought to follow this product is to improve the case and the components to obtain the following advantages:
+During the development of the project, I really enjoyed the Soracom platform as I was sending data to AWS IoT.
+The next development that can be sought to follow, is to improve the case and the components to obtain the following advantages:

-- Power the RaspberryPi with a feeder in the car.
+- To Power the RaspberryPi with a feeder in the car.
 - Improve the facial and ocular recognition algorithm.
 - Improve the case to make an attractive product.